jjazli/jjazli/README.md

 - **Description**: Developed a big data pipeline to identify the impact of employee benefits on job satisfaction and retention.
 The model handled batch data streaming and accurately identified 80% of the positive sentiments.
 - **Outcome**: Presented the model to teachers and received their positive feedback.
 The project achieved an **A grade**.

+### 2. Visual Analytics Project, 2023

+- **Role**: Group Leader in a group of four
+- **Description**: Designed and built data-driven dashboards with Power BI based on client requirements after performing data extraction, transformation, and publication.
+- **Outcome**: Produced actionable insights and recommendations, receiving positive feedback from teachers.
+The project achieved an **A grade**.

-### 2. Web Application Development, 2022
+### 3. Web Application Development, 2022

 - **Role**: Member in a group of four
-- **Description**: Designed and developed a fictitious basketball website.
+- **Description**: Designed and developed a hotel booking website.
 Utilized Jinja, HTML5, Flask, Shelve, and Python to manage accounts and account navigation permissions.
 - **Outcome**: Presented the website to teachers and received positive feedback.
 The project achieved a **Distinction grade**.

-### 3. Visual Analytics Project, 2023

-- **Role**: Group Leader in a group of four
-- **Description**: Designed and built data-driven dashboards with Power BI based on client requirements after performing data extraction, transformation, and publication.
-- **Outcome**: Produced actionable insights and recommendations, receiving positive feedback from teachers.
-The project achieved an **A grade**.

 ## **Work Experience**